SumiSastri/typescript-with-react/node-ts/readme.md

 ##### Types & Classes

-* Interfaces - Duck Typing, Structural SubTyping Interfaces are custom types that describe types in a class.
+* Interface Types - Duck Typing, Structural SubTyping Interfaces are custom types that describe types in a class.
 They enforce the type of each item in an object that can be used later.
 Interfaces describe the contract between the code in the class and its use in other parts of the code base.
 They are not converted to JavaScript and have zero runtime impact.

 Note: There can only be one base class but there can be several interface types for that class and extensions of that interface inherit the type of the base class.